sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 29. List some steps in securing any Web Application.

 - Make sure "Security Testing" is part of the SDLC.
-- If not, Immediately enforce VA on the application and find the vulnerabilities.
+- If not, immediately enforce VA on the application and find the vulnerabilities.
 - Remediate the vulnerabilities and redo the VA to make sure they are gone.
 - Go for PT of the web application, if required.
 - Perform security checks every once in a while depending on the application active releases.
-- Install a web-application firewall if neccessary.
+- Install a web-application firewall if necessary.

 ### 30. List some steps in securing any Web Server.